Review of Bryan Malessa’s novel The War Room, by Mark Simpson in The Financial Times.

 Eventually his father deserts the family, and Sam, who loved his daddy despite the beatings, spirals, heartbroken, into drug addiction before drifting to California.

-In his desire to make the case for the German-American contribution, though, Malessa does sometimes overstep the mark: he seems to suggest that German-Americans did more to defeat the Nazis than anyone else (Supreme Commander of European Forces General Dwight Eisenhower was German-American).
+In his desire to make the case for the German-American contribution, though, Malessa does sometimes overstep the mark: he seems to suggest that German-Americans did more to defeat the Nazis than anyone else, since the Supreme Commander of European Forces General Dwight Eisenhower was German-American.
+Tell that to 25 million Soviet dad.

 The War Room also meanders, but this isn’t necessarily a bad thing, given its theme.
 This is a very readable road book even if, like Sam, one sometimes finds oneself missing the absent tyrant father: he is drawn so well in the earlier part of the book that he, rather than Sam, is the real star.